bahrus/xtal-state/README.md

 }
 ```

 If attribute "init-history-if-null" is set, then if the url-pattern matches the location.href (or whatever path is specified by the parse attribute/property)  the (contextual) history.state object is set to the parsed object.
-Otherwise / in addition, xtal-state-parse will emit event "value-changed" after parsing.
+Otherwise / in addition, xtal-state-parse will emit event "match-found" after parsing, and the event contains the matching object.

 If the address bar doesn't match the regular expression, event "no-match-found" is emitted.